eToro vs Pepperstone (2026) — Which Is Better?

 Pros

-- + Commission-free stock trading
+- + Commission-free stock and ETF trading with fractional shares from $10

 Cons

-- - $5 withdrawal fee
+- - $5 withdrawal fee on every withdrawal — adds up for frequent withdrawers

 Pepperstone: Pros & Cons